flerwin/provider-jet-vultr/README.md

 Very quick overview on how to get up and running.

+Also note, this was created as just to get things up and running for myself, since I am moving from Digital Ocean to Vultr.

+The main goal of this repo, is just to have things that I require...

 ### Install Crossplane

 Get crossplane installed by doing something like the following: